Javea Port (Puerto de Xàbia): A Complete Guide

 Don’t miss the weekly Artisan Market at Javea Port, held every Saturday and Sunday from 11:00 until 14:00.

-Javea Cinema
+Javea cinema

 The port is home to the main Javea cinema called Cine Jayan which shows blockbuster movies in English (with Spanish subtitles) on certain nights of the week.
 Tickets are cheap and start from 6 euros per person.